-The simulated DES catalog contains 200,000 galaxies

-with z < 2 and with 20 < i < 24.
-The magnitude and redshift distributions are derived from the galaxy luminosity function measurements of Lin et al. (1999) and Poli et al. (2003), while the galaxy SED type distribution is obtained from measurements of the HDF-N/GOODS field (Capak et al. 2004; Wirth et al. 2004; Cowie et al. 2004).
-The galaxy colors are generated using the four Coleman et al. (1980) templates-E, Sbc, Scd, Im-extended to the UV and NIR using synthetic templates from Bruzual & Charlot (1993).
+The simulated DES catalog contains 200,000 galaxies with z < 2 and 20 < i < 24.
+The magnitude and redshift distributions are derived from the galaxy luminosity function measurements of Lin et al. (1999) and Poli et al. (2003), while the galaxy spectral energy distribution (SED) type distribution is obtained from measurements of the HDF-N/GOODS field (Capak et al. 2004; Wirth et al. 2004; Cowie et al. 2004).
+The galaxy colors are generated using the four Coleman et al. (1980) templates, E, Sbc, Scd, and Im-extended to the UV and NIR using synthetic templates from Bruzual & Charlot (1993).
 To improve the sampling and coverage of color space, we create additional templates by interpolating between adjacent templates or by extrapolating from the E and Im templates.
+Flux errors are simulated for the mock catalog galaxies by adding Gaussian noise to the flux of each galaxy (independently in each filter), as appropriate for the DES data set after completion of all 5 years of observations.
+Specifically, we adopted 10 σ magnitude limits for our galaxies of griz = 24.6, 24.1, 24.3, 23.9, and we also added in quadrature a 2% flux error (also Gaussian distributed) to account for the photometric calibration uncertainty expected for DES.
+The resulting mock catalog thus incorporates the observational errors in magnitudes that correspond to the completed DES galaxy sample.